How to Accept Credit Card Payments Over the Phone

 Step 1: Choose a merchant services provider

-Next, compare the two types of merchant services providers.
+Next, compare the two types of merchant services providers: Merchant service providers and payment service providers.
 Each provider will help your business to process credit card payments and funnel the sales proceeds into your business’ bank account.
 However, the two providers have very different operations frameworks and processing cost structures.

-A business customer must complete a service application, and a longer-term contract and long list of fees are standard provisions.
-However, remember that the merchant account provider has vetted your business before approving your account.
+A merchant service provider specializes in setting up and managing merchant accounts for businesses.
+Typically, a customer must complete a service application, and a longer-term contract is usually required.
+The advantage is that the merchant account provider has vetted your business before approving your account.
 For that reason, you can expect few disruptions in your day-to-day credit card processing operations.

 In contrast, a payment service provider pools your business’ card processing receipts into one aggregate merchant account.
 The provider transfers each business customer’s net sales proceeds into the business’ bank account as required.

-This payment processing model often appeals to newer businesses that might not have the positive financial and operations history to merit an application approval.
+This payment processing model often appeals to newer businesses that might not have the established financial and operations history to merit an application approval.
 Customers can quickly open an online account and begin processing transactions.
 These providers also typically charge fewer fees compared to a merchant account provider.
-However, business customers may experience account holds and even freezes while payments clear.
+However, business customers may experience account holds and even freezes while payments clear, which can be very disruptive to cash flow.

 Step 2: Obtain the card processing hardware and software